aditya-jonn/DataMonitor/feature_methods/README.md

 ## How to Use This Repository

-This repository contains three Jupyter notebooks, each implementing one of the feature representation methods:
+This repository contains three Jupyter notebooks, each implementing one of the feature representation methods.
+Each notebook extracts features from the input dataset and saves them for further analysis:

-1. **Notebook for Feature-Based Detection Using Pretrained Models**: Demonstrates both general-purpose and task-specific feature extraction.
+1. **Notebook for Feature-Based Detection Using Pretrained Models**:
+   - Demonstrates both general-purpose and task-specific feature extraction.
+   - Saves the extracted features in a specified folder.

-2. **Notebook for Supervised Contrastive Learning**: Explains and implements a contrastive learning framework for creating a specialized feature space.
+2. **Notebook for Supervised Contrastive Learning**:
+   - Explains and implements a contrastive learning framework for creating a specialized feature space.
+   - Saves the extracted features in a designated folder.

-3. **Notebook for Radiomics Feature Extraction**: Walks through the process of extracting radiomics features from medical images.
+3. **Notebook for Radiomics Feature Extraction**:
+   - Walks through the process of extracting radiomics features from medical images.
+   - Saves the extracted features in a designated folder.

 ---

 ## Next Steps

-Once features are extracted, methods for measuring differences in the feature space can be applied to detect dataset drift and OOD samples.
-[Refer to the GitHub page](#) for more details.
+Once features are extracted, methods for measuring differences in the feature space can be applied to detect dataset drift.